jgleba/vamp206a/README.md

       See instructions for unattended iso maker below...
 	    vagrant share...   config.vm.synced_folder "/var/varvamp", "/var/varvamp"
       I used `04prep-iso.sh`
-      I used username albe, it may need some work to use another username. albe is intentionally a unique name so it could be replaced en mass.
+      I used username albe, it may involve some work to use another username. albe is intentionally a unique name - it's just a name I use for the master user.
 - create the virtual box  ( I did this from windows)
   `07createvbox.bat`
    This will also do an unattended install of the resulting Ubuntu 14.04 64bit server iso in vbox.